Alcatraz Island is a small island in San Francisco Bay, California, USA.

 Ferry timings in Winter

-Alcatraz & Angel Island Combo tour: 9.30 am, all through the year
+Alcatraz & Angel Island Combo tour happens at 9.30 am, all through the year.

 Best time to visit Alcatraz Island

-If you can’t make it in the morning the next best time to visit Alcatraz Island is 6 pm in summers and 4 pm in winters – on the Alcatraz night tour ferry.
+The next best time to visit Alcatraz Island is 6 pm in the summer and 4 pm in winter – on the night tour ferry.

 As a bonus, you will see amazing views of a lit-up San Francisco skyline when you return from the Island.

-Mondays to Thursdays are the best days to visit the island.
+Mondays to Thursdays are the best days to visit the island because weekends get crowded.

 Best month(s) to visit